netxillon/Hadoop/README.md

 For any help you can reach me at: trainings@netxillon.com

-I provide Advanced Hadoop Adminstration, DevOps, HBase, Kafka and other traings.
+I provide Advanced Hadoop Administration, DevOps, HBase, Kafka and other traings.

 Advanced Hadoop Training: I will be covering topics like: detailed kerberos, Encryption, Centerlized caching, Storage policy, Ranger, Knox, Hadoop Performance Tuning and Production Use cases.
 Contact me for details.